Updated March 18, 2020

 Design a thoughtful employee experience

-That’s why there needs to be an employee experience that’s specifically designed for your remote workers, while still being true to your company culture.
+That’s why you’ll need to design an employee experience specifically for your remote workers, while still being true to your company culture.
 To help you visualize what this might look like: consider the remote worker’s onboarding experience, which can have a significant impact on an employee’s tenure.

 Take advantage of technology

-Celebrate your remote workers
+Celebrate with your remote workers

 Communicate, communicate, communicate

 Communication is key to maintaining a cohesive company culture.
 But the need to over-communicate becomes even more pronounced when collaborating with remote workers.
 You may find it helpful to create a document that codifies communication guidelines for your employees.
-These guidelines can cover everything from Slack etiquette to best practices for providing project updates.
+These guidelines can cover everything from working hours to Slack etiquette to best practices for providing project updates.
 Having a single source of truth for communication with remote employees will ensure everyone is consistent in upholding these best practices.